-298 Commonwealth was designed by architect Samuel D. Kelley and built ca. 1880 by building contractor John W. Shapleigh, probably for speculative sale, one of three contiguous houses (294-296-298 Commonwealth).
+298 Commonwealth was designed by architect Samuel D. Kelley and built in 1880-1881 by brothers John W. Shapleigh and Samuel M. Shapleigh, carpenters and building contractors, for speculative sale, one of three contiguous houses (294-296-298 Commonwealth).

 Thomas Hart had been a hat and cap manufacturer until 1878, when he retired from the business.
 He also was president of the Mount Vernon National Bank.
 He served as Mayor of Boston twice, once in 1889-1890, and again in 1900-1901.

 Living with the Harts were Thomas Hart’s brother-in-law and former business partner, Frederick B. Taylor, and his daughter, Mabel Taylor.
 Frederick Taylor’s wife, Abigail (Snow) Taylor, had died in June of 1878.
 Frederick and Mabel Taylor had lived with the Harts at 85 Worcester.

 Abbie Hart married in June of 1885 to Carl William Ernst.
 After their marriage, they lived with her parents at 298 Commonwealth.
 Carl Ernst was a journalist, author, and historian, and served as Thomas Hart’s private secretary for many years.

 Frederick Taylor died in March of 1891, and Mabel Taylor married in April of 1891 to Walter L. Fisher, a lawyer from Chicago.

 Thomas Hart and the Ernsts continued to live at 298 Commonwealth.
 They also maintained a home in Swampscott.